dioptra-ai/frontend/docs/supported-types.md

 ### Metadata fields

-Depending on the type of data, some metadata may be used
+Depending on the type of data, some metadata may be used.

 ```json
 {